erikbenedict/squad-sync/README.md

 ![license](https://img.shields.io/badge/License-MIT-yellowgreen)
 ## Description

 SquadSync introduces an innovative application designed to effortlessly manage your tasks and lists.
 Drawing inspiration from the concept of a "HoneyDo" list, users can establish their accounts to meticulously organize their diverse lists.
-Seamlessly centralizing these lists within your account, SquadSync offers a comprehensive solution.
+By incorporating technologies such as GraphQL, React, MongoDB and Tailwind to name a few, the app seamlessly centralizes these lists within your account and offers a comprehensive solution.

 One of the standout features of SquadSync is its collaborative nature.
 Users can readily invite multiple participants to contribute to their individual lists, transcending the boundaries of solo task management.
 Imagine planning a bachelor party, where diverse contributors can collectively curate the perfect event by collaboratively adding and refining tasks.
 This synergy extends further as tasks can be allocated a priority status, portraying their significance within the grand scheme of things.